Costa Rica Wildlife Photography Workshop

 • Our night photography excursions will offer excellent opportunities to photograph a mixture of poison dart frogs, lizards, owls, insects, and even bats.
 They are truly a highlight of this trip!

-• This trip is gear to photographers of every different skill level, from beginners to professionals.
+• This trip is geared to photographers of every different skill level, from beginners to professionals.
 We will work hard to make sure we meet you on your level, answering each of your questions when we are out in the field as well as when we have some downtime at our hotels to focus on the post-processing side of things.

 There is a lot to see and experience in Costa Rica….